Sparkling wine: Sekt

-Sekt is a German term for some sparkling wine.
+Sekt is a German term for certain sparkling wines.
 The majority of Sekt produced (around 95%) is made by the Charmat method with the remaining premium Sekt being made according to the méthode traditionnelle.
 Cheap sparkling wine made with CO_{2} injection must not be called Sekt, but rather Schaumwein (German for sparkling wine, literally "foam wine"), while semi-sparkling wine is called Perlwein.
 According to CJEU (Court of Justice of the European Union) regulation, Sekt and the Term „Qualitätsschaumwein“ (German for quality sparkling wine) are the same.
 Quality sparkling wine is defined by means of precise specifications, including at least 10 per cent alcohol content and 3 bar pressure in the bottle, among other things.
 For quality sparkling wines PSR (produced in specified regions), additional geographical regions (storage sparkling wine) and vintage specifications (vintage sparkling wine) are permitted.
-Ultimately, you can't make something out of nothing.
 Around 90 percent of Sekt is made at least partially from imported wines from Italy, Spain and France.
 Sekt labeled as Deutscher Sekt is made exclusively from German grapes, and Sekt b.A. (bestimmter Anbaugebiete, in parallel to Qualitätswein b.A.) only from grapes from one of the 13 quality wine regions in Germany.

 Some of the premium wines are often made using the Riesling, Pinot blanc, Pinot gris and Pinot noir grapes, with much of it drunk locally rather than exported.
 These Sekts are usually vintage dated with the village and vineyards that the grapes are from.
 Premium Sekt b.A. produced in smaller lots is often referred to as Winzersekt (winegrower's Sekt), since it is typically produced by a producer which has vineyards of his own, rather than by the large Sekt-producing companies (Sektkellereien) which buy grapes or base wine on a large scale for their production.
 In Austria, the corresponding term is Hauersekt.